35. Install RED SCARF Suite Panel

 35.8.
 Using RED SCARF Suite Panel

-All the important data about the server is listed on the Dashboard.
-It shows if any services are in failed state, it lists the infected files detected by ClamAV during periodic scanning, it shows the available storage space and real time CPU, RAM and network ussage, it displays a list with all the components installed on the server and a list of buttons that the user can click to access the customized or standard log in URLs of all the applications with a log in web page, installed on the server.
+All the important information about the server is listed on the Dashboard.
+It shows if any services are in failed state, it lists the infected files detected by ClamAV during periodic scanning, it shows the available storage space and real time CPU, RAM and network ussage, it displays a list with all the components installed on the server and a list of buttons that the user can click to access the customized or standard log in URLs of all the applications with a log in page, installed on the server.

 35.9.
 Upgrading RED SCARF Suite Panel